Botanism/Botanist/CONTRIBUTING.md

 And there you go!
 This is a fast [explanation](https://discordapp.com/developers/docs/intro#bots-and-apps) about how to "create" a bot form the official discord's doc.
 You have to make an "app" and then you'll have a token in the "Bot" section of your App you will be able to see/copy your token.

 You'll have to copy this token to put it in the file `settings.py`. **Warning!
-Untill the next update make sure to don't commit your token!
+Until the next update make sure to don't commit your token!
 Remove it before.** If you accidentally commit it you can regenerate it.

 You'll also have to invite the bot on your developing server.